helloitsurdvq/formManagement/README.md

 4. Connect databse on MySQL with [db.sql](backend/mysql-init.sql) and [.env](backend/.env.example) file

 ### Containerization
+Run with `docker compose up --build`

+Stop and delete the container: `docker compose down -v`

 ## Usage
 To run the local website, use the following command for both frontend and backend server: